ToshioCP/Gtk4-tutorial/gfm/sec23.md

 - The function `pfd2css_style` returns font style which is one of "normal", "italic" or "oblique".
 - The function `pfd2css_weight` returns font weight in integer.
 See the list below.
 - The function `pfd2css_size` returns font size.
-  - If the font description size is absolute, it returns the size of device unit, which is pixel.
+  - If the font description size is absolute, it returns the size in device units, which is pixel.
 Otherwise the unit is point.
   - The function `pango_font_description_get_size` returns the integer of the size but it is multiplied by `PANGO_SCALE`.
 So, you need to divide it by `PANGO_SCALE`.
 The `PANGO_SCALE` is currently 1024, but this might be changed in the future.